emilianotisato/nova-google-autocomplete-field/README.md

 composer require emilianotisato/nova-google-autocomplete-field
 ```

-Add the below to nova/resources/views/layout.blade.php
+Add the below to /resources/views/vendor/nova/layout.blade.php (this you can copy from the nova repository to override the original)
-* To get resualts in specific language add (&language=en) to the below
+* To get resualts in specific language add `&language=en` to the below script url

 ```php
 <script src="https://maps.googleapis.com/maps/api/js?key={{env('ADDRESS_AUTOCOMPLETE_API_KEY')}}&libraries=places"></script>